Ujjwal-N/programming_problems/README.md

 * All of these files are named after the Kattis problem id.
 * The solved folder contains solutions that passed all test cases within the time limits.
 * The partial folder contains solutions that did not satisfy all test cases or timed out.
-* indexer.py automatically updates the following lists by sorting problems based on its Kattis difficulty
+* indexer.py automatically updates the following lists by sorting problems based on its [Kattis difficulty](https://open.kattis.com/help/ranklist)
+* diff.txt stores the difficulties of problems after scraping the problem's webpage
 ## Problems Solved Completely(11)
 * [reconnaissance](https://open.kattis.com/problems/reconnaissance), difficulty: 3.8
 * [tgif](https://open.kattis.com/problems/tgif), difficulty: 3.1